Lincoln Center for the Performing Arts

 - The New York Public Library for the Performing Arts: The world's most extensive collection of circulating, reference, and rare archival performing arts material.
 Photocopy sheet music, watch videos of vintage Broadway shows, or listen to impossible-to-find original cast albums.

 - Clark Studio Theater: Located on the 7th floor of the Rose Building at 165 W. 65th St. near Amsterdam Ave., the Clark Studio Theater is easy to miss.
 Take the time to find this intimate, black box space that showcases repertory productions mounted by the members of the Lincoln Center Education, the educational branch of Lincoln Center.

 - The Walter Reade Theater: When not serving as the home base for the New York Film Festival, this 268-seat movie theater shows an eclectic selection of classic and international cinema with state-of-the-art sound and picture.

 - Mitzi E. Newhouse Theater: Although this 334-seat venue lives in the shadow of its big Broadway sister, the 1,000-plus-seat Vivian Beaumont Theater, the Newhouse presents its own solid season of plays and musicals.

-- Lincoln Center Out of Doors: A free annual August festival that presents all kinds of performances including world music, dance, performance art and jazz.
+- Lincoln Center Out of Doors: A free annual summer festival that presents all kinds of performances including world music, dance, performance art and jazz.

-- Mostly Mozart Festival: This annual one-month festival celebrates the music of Mozart, Beethoven, Schubert, Haydn and other maestros in a comfortably informal atmosphere.
+- Mostly Mozart Festival: This annual one-month festival celebrates the music of Mozart (as well as his predecessors, contemporaries, and modern-day composers) in a comfortably informal atmosphere.

 - Lincoln Center Festival: Another multi-genre summer festival, although this one is indoors, costs money (tickets range from about $25-$150 each), and often features famous performers.
-Past participants include actor Nathan Lane, musician Elvis Costello and performance artist Karen Finley.
+Past participants include the Royal Shakespeare Company, Liam Neeson, and the Bolshoi Ballet.